KPajak409/Concrete-cracks-segmentation/README.md

 # Experiments results
 The code is integrated with comet.
 All results of my experiments you can find under this link
 <a href="https://www.comet.com/my-projects/concrete-cracks-segmentation/view/new/panels">https://www.comet.com/my-projects/concrete-cracks-segmentation</a>

 # Next steps
 This project still requires a lot of work to be done in order to make it usable.

 ## Accuracy measurement
-Instead off error value from MSE we should measure accuracy in different (better) way.
-This metrics are going to be implemented
+Besides value from loss function we should measure model quality in different way.
+This metric is going to be implemented
-- Intersection-Over-Union (IoU, Jaccard Index)
 - Dice Coefficient (F1 Score)

 ## Clean dataset